Mbrace1/Mbrace1/README.md

 # About-Me
-I am a recent graduate from IT Career Switch.
-During the course I built two projects: Gazetter and a Company Directory.
+I am currently working as a Junior Digital Developer with the marketing team at Hays Recruitment.
-You can view these on my website [michaelbracey.co.uk](https://michaelbracey.co.uk/).
+My role involves building custom sites for clients using Html, CSS (SASS framework) and JS (Jquery).

 ## Programming Experience